 To get a real sense of where you are it is important to understand the history of the places you visit.
 Historical context is a central component of what we do – be it following in the footsteps of a historical figure or simply soaking up the diverse history to be found on our Local Adventures.
 On our Epic Adventures the daily route briefings don’t just cover the ride ahead but hypothesise what our chosen historical figure was doing at the time too.
 This is complemented by informal lectures that provide an even more comprehensive overview of the historical context.
 Whether history is your thing or not we think that our historical niche is central to giving you a true sense of places you travel through.

 All our guests are provided with Garmin GPS units to assist them with navigating.
 Our routes are uploaded on to these and they basically tell you more than you’ll ever need to know!
 Most importantly though they tell you when to turn, which ensures that you can actually take in your surroundings without spending the whole time checking a paper map or route notes looking for the next turn.
 We’re not anti ‘old school’ by any means and indeed we provide a paper map each day which shows the route we will take, daily cue notes and other important information.
 However, we feel that using the Garmins enables you to take in more of the wonderful scenery we ride through and is technology that serves to enhance the tour experience we offer.
-To read about how our Garmin units fit into the daily navigation on tour click here.

 One of the benefits of keeping the group size small is that it enables us to stay in the smaller, family run establishments that add to the authenticity of the travel experience we hope to provide.
 We have carefully selected the places we stay in based on their ‘personality’ and the hospitality of the hosts.
 Be it Parador’s in Spain, Manoir’s in France or Agriturismi in Italy, we seek to connect you with the places we travel in, through the accommodations we choose.
 We go by the mantra of selecting the best available accommodation wherever we stay but in saying that we also look to avoid the generic luxury chain hotels.
 Invariably our more eclectic choices such as a deconsecrated monastery in Tuscany where the English Patient was filmed, or a balsamic vinegar producer in Emilia Romagna are highlights of the trip for many of our guests.